Taguar258/CLIF/docs/basics.md

         print("Selection does not exist.")
 ```

-There are inbuilt events but you can also create your own events and call them but thats a topic for later.
+There are inbuilt events but you can also create your own events and call them but that is a topic for later.

 Now we just need to add the setup function.